Spectral properties of integral operators in bounded, large intervals: Proof of the results

-where the infimum is taken over all distributions $\D$ of i.i.d. real-valued random variable $(X,Y)$ with variance 1. \end {thm} It can be proved that $\kappa \ge 1$, see \cite [Proposition 2.2] {LS}.
 The interesting and deeper part of the previous theorem is the lower bound of $\nu_1$.
-It states that if there does not exists a set $A$ for which the flow from $A$ to $A^c$ is unduly small then the Markov chain must have rapid convergence to equilibrium, or more precisely that $B$ restricted to function orthogonal to the constant must have spectrum strictly positive.
-To estimate from below the Cheeger's constant it is convenient to make the following definitions. \begin {defin} A family $\SSS_0 \subset \SSS$ is said to be dense if for all $A \in \SSS$ and all $\e>0$ there exists $A_0 \in \SSS_0$ such that $\pi (A \Delta A_0) \le \e$ \footnote { $A \Delta A_0 = (A \setminus A_0)\cup (A_0 \setminus A)$}. \end {defin} \begin {defin} We say that the sets $A$ and $A_0$ are separated (for the operator B) if
+It states that if there does not exist a set $A$ for which the flow from $A$ to $A^c$ is unduly small then the Markov chain must have rapid convergence to equilibrium, or more precisely that $B$ restricted to function orthogonal to the constant must have spectrum strictly positive.